radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/deploying-the-rp.md

----
-type: docs
-title: "Deploy a custom Radius resource provider"
+# Deploy a custom Radius resource provider"
-linkTitle: "Deploy custom RP"
-description: "How to deploy a custom build of the Radius resource provider to an Azure environment"
-weight: 40
----

-{{% alert title="Note" color="warning" %}}
-This guide will cover deploying a Radius environment to Azure manually.
+> This guide will cover deploying a Radius environment to Azure manually.
 This is part of the job that's done by `rad env init azure`.
 This workflow is useful when you need to test changes to the templates, or when you need to override a setting that's not provided by the CLI.
-{{% /alert %}}

 ### Step 1: (Optional) Build & Push the Image